stvnxsmth/stvnwiki2/_notes/Ce n'est pas un blog.md

 ---
 <img src="/assets/magritte-pipe.jpg">

 Over the years I've made several attempts at blogging.
 All have failed.
-The reasons are myriad and common: but imposter syndrome, inconsistency, and a lack of readership.
+The reasons are myriad and commonly felt: imposter syndrome, inconsistency, and a lack of readership.

 Why is this any different?
 Well, this is not a blog, but an attempt at escaping the strictures of reverse-chronological posting, page views and analytics.
 This exists primarily for myself, but is shared with the ethos of <i>thinking in public</i>.